HeySankalp/yt-shorts-clone/README.md

-this youtube shorts clone application is crrated using nextjs having CRUD operations using firebase
+this youtube shorts clone application is created using nextjs having CRUD operations using firebase

 Here,s then app -> https://youtube-shorts-one.vercel.app